Demolition Permit Requirements in Trion, GA

 Properties in historic districts may require historic review board approval before demolition.
 Some cities require a waiting period for demolition permits to allow for public comment.

-Here's a typical timeline for a demolition project in Trion, GA:
+Here's a typical timeline for a demolition project:

 Check Now, Free →Building Department Contact